Skip to main content

 Lecturer in Forensic Psychology

 My research interests cover various topics within psychology.
-During my research as a PhD student, I studied the gestural misinformation effect in investigative child interviews, or simply speaking, the influence of misleading gestures by an interviewer in forensic child interviews.
+During my PhD, I studied the gestural misinformation effect in investigative child interviews, or simply speaking, the influence of misleading gestures by an interviewer in forensic child interviews.
 I have conducted the gestural misinformation effect in experiments with children in both England and Switzerland.
 My research is important, as gestures are (as of yet) not mentioned in child interviewing guidelines, such as the Achieving Best Evidence and the NICHD protocol and they seem to have a negative effect on children's memory and eyewitness testimonies.

 I have further conducted research on the influence of gender congruence of offenders on the accuracy of eyewitness testimonies for a non-violent crime.
 An offender's gender typicality can influence the accuracy of eyewitness testimonies and further affect eyewitnesses' perceived severity of a crime.

 My additional research interests are:

 Meyer, K.R., Blades, M. & Krähenbühl, S. The Gestural Misinformation Effect in Child Interviews in Switzerland.
 J Nonverbal Behav 47, 99–114 (2023). https://doi.org/10.1007/s10919-022-00419-0

 £2967.56 CResCID grant, Kingston University - project title: ‘Eyewitness Testimony for a Violent Crime Committed by Male and Female Offenders with Consistent or Inconsistent Gender-Role Characteristics'.

 Through my involvement in international conferences, my growing research output, and my work history as a Fraud investigator for Amazon and Head of Customer support and team member of Prolific Academic, I have gained extensive knowledge in both academia and business, which I extend, transform and apply on a daily basis, in both my teaching and research.